nimh-dsst/abcd-fasttrack2bids/README.md

 ### Testing

-- [ ] Test the `pipeline.py` script on a mixed set of participants instead of individual sessions.
+- [ ] Test `pipeline.py` on a mixed set of participants instead of individual sessions.
-- [ ] Test the `pipeline.py` script on a mixed set of sessions, including some same-participant-different-sessions.
+- [ ] Test `pipeline.py` on a mixed set of sessions, including some same-participant-different-sessions.
-- [ ] Test the `pipeline.py` script stops before executing the convert workflow if BIDS is not provided in the `--preserve` option.
+- [ ] Test `pipeline.py` stops before executing the convert workflow if BIDS is not provided in the `--preserve` option.
-- [ ] Test the `pipeline.py` script stops before executing the unpack workflow if both BIDS and TGZ are not provided in the `--preserve` option.
+- [ ] Test `pipeline.py` stops before executing the unpack workflow if both BIDS and TGZ are not provided in the `--preserve` option.

 ## Operating Procedure